VIRGINIA ASSAULT & BATTERY LAW & PENALTIES

 Furthermore, Assault and Battery charges will sometimes result in civil litigation after an assault and battery case has been finalized in criminal court.

 WHAT IS ASSAULT?

-Assault and battery are not the same thing.
-Assault is a threat, with the means to carry out a battery, that put the victim in reasonable fear of offensive touching, harm or danger.
-The victim must fear that the harm is imminent – that is is coming immediately, as opposed to some time later.
-So, threats over the phone would not count as assault under this statute (although threats over a phone are punished as a separate crime described below).Review Our Assault and Battery Case Results
+Assault is defined as a threat, with the means to carry out a battery, that put the victim in reasonable fear of a battery or reasonable apprehension of offensive touching, harm or danger.
+The victim must fear that the harm is imminent – that is coming immediately, as opposed to some time later.
+This is commonly charged as Simple Assault.

 WHAT IS BATTERY?

 Virginia courts define battery as the simple touching of another, willfully or in anger; this includes touching done in rudeness or in insult.
 This also includes being touched by objects set in motion by the accused, such as whips and even a defendant’s dogs.